All The Studies That Prove Travel Is The Key To Your Best Life

-Travel means a lot of different things to a lot of different people.
-For some, it’s a road trip seeing the nation’s baseball parks.
-For others, it’s spending a long weekend riding roller coasters and eating chimichangas at Disneyland.
-And for others still, it’s throwing out the map and crisscrossing the globe on a shoestring and a smile.
-Whatever the case, travel adds to our unique “well of experiences”, thereby giving us more information to draw from as we navigate our lives.

-We used to pontificate about the glories of travel through the prose of Homer, Twain, and Kerouac.
-It was the dreamscapes, the temptation of sex and drugs, and the idea of finding a home amongst the thrushes of an unknown land that drove us out of our beds and into the wilds of the world.
-We will always have the words of the great meanderers to give us that extra little nudge out the door — but these days we have a little something extra.
-We have science.
-And science is proving what Homer, Twain, and Kerouac have always known: Travel is inherently good for you.
+Travel is inherently good for you.
+We’ve been told this again and again from Mark Twain to Patricia Highsmith to Leslie Marmon Silko.
+Hell, we’ve been told that travel is transformative since the time of Homer (and probably long before that too).
+The stories are universal: The journey, the road, set sail, grift hard, meet people and make them laugh, find love, get your heart broken, experience the wonder, live with the mad ones.

+These ideas are so universal that, for some, it’s pretty much divine scripture.
+Today, though, it’s more than just well-cobbled words in a book or a story told over the crackling of a fire in the dark night.
+There’s real, hard science to back up all the wonderful changes travel can bring to us both mentally and physically.
+We have real numbers from long studies that look at real benefits to our minds and bodies that travel brings.
+So, if the promise of amazing experiences isn’t enough to get you on the road in 2019, maybe a little hard science espousing the benefits of travel will.

-Below you’ll find a list of recent studies into how travel makes us healthier, sexier, and more open-minded human beings.
-Use this research to convince your boss of the need for a sabbatical, your parents of the need for a gap year, or yourself of the need for a good old fashioned vacay.
+We’ve pulled the receipts from a long list of recent studies into how travel makes us healthier, sexier, and more open-minded human beings.
+Use the below research to convince your boss that you need that sabbatical, your parents that you need a gap year, or yourself that you need a good old-fashioned vacay.

 Travel makes you smarter.

-Note: This post has been updated and expanded for 2019.